 We accept that the path to animal-free medical research, drug development and testing will be long.
 It requires both the existence of suitable alternative methods, and culture change by scientists, regulators, funders, and journals.

-The Innovation Grants are a pilot project funding stream designed to provide small grants to enable scientists to explore innovative ideas and generate proof of principle, to support applications for larger grants in the future.
+The Innovation Grants are a pilot project funding stream designed to provide small grants to enable scientists to explore innovative ideas, methods and techniques, and where relevant help generate proof of principle data to support applications for larger grants in the future.

 All applications for funding will be judged against the following key criteria: